Species Introduction

 ✓ Expert Tip

-Keep a journal of your fish’s behaviour and health changes to help track their condition over time.
+Keep a journal of your fish’s behaviours and feeding patterns to help identify any changes over time.

 ✓ Expert Tip